jakkso/vehicular/README.md

 All the other parameters are optional.

-After having selected the parameters, run `add_search`, which compiles the selected options into a RSS URL, which is stored in the database.
-After having added the search, running `run_search`
+After having selected the parameters, run `add_search`, which compiles the selected options into an RSS URL, which is stored in the database.
+After having added the search, running `run_search` will parse the searches and send an email notification if matches are found.

 # Installation